-As H2 Yacht Design celebrated 25 years in business, Arrow, its first design for Feadship, made a splash at the shipyard in Aalsmeer, the Netherlands.
+After 25 years in business, Arrow, was H2 Yacht Design's first design for Feadship.
 With elegant, sculpted shapes that comes together in a clean design punctuated by a razor-sharp bow, the 75-metre superyacht has a sophisticated look that makes it hard to believe that she’s the owners’ first ever boat.

 At her christening in January 2020, Feadship director Henk de Vries called Arrow “a trailblazer for a new and groundbreaking line of super-luxurious boats in this length…a cutting-edge design that is very much the face of this period of the 21st century.